 If a supplier, manufacturer or service provider fails to meet a Consumer Guarantee, the Consumer will have rights to a remedy under the ACL.
-The precise remedy will depend on whether the failure to meet the relevant requirement is 'major' or 'minor').
+The precise remedy will depend on whether the failure to meet the relevant requirement is 'major' or 'minor' (we expand on these definitions below).
 Possible remedies include the right to repair (at no cost), replacement, refund, compensation for damages and loss, or being able to cancel a faulty service.